-Revised for version 4.3.0
+Revised for version 4.6.0

-Mads Tofte Lars Birkedal Martin Elsman Niels Hallenberg Tommy Højfeld Olesen Peter Sestoft integer 32 bits, untagged.
+Mads Tofte Niels Hallenberg Lars Birkedal Martin Elsman Tommy Højfeld Olesen Peter Sestoft integer 64 bits, untagged.
 Unboxed (i.e., not region allocated).
-One bit is used for tagging when GC is enabled. real 64 bits, untagged.
+One bit is used - for tagging when GC is enabled. real 64 bits, untagged.
 Boxed (i.e., allocated in region) string Unbounded size.
-Allocated in region. bool one 32-bit word.
-Unboxed. α list nil and :: cells unboxed (i.e., not region allocated).
+Allocated in region. bool one 64-bit word.
+Unboxed. $\alpha$ list nil and :: cells unboxed (i.e., not region allocated).
 Auxiliary pairs in one region; elements in zero or more regions.
-Size of auxiliary pairs: two 32-bit words (three when GC is enabled). exn Exception values are boxed and are always stored in a global region. fn pat An anonymous function is represented by a boxed, untagged closure. => exp Its size is one 32-bit word plus one word for each free variable of the function.
+Size of auxiliary pairs: two 64-bit words (three when GC is enabled). exn Exception values are boxed and are always stored in a global region. fn pat An anonymous function is represented by a boxed, untagged closure. => exp Its size is one 64-bit word plus one word for each free variable of the function.
 Free region variables also count as variables.
-One extra word is used when GC is enabled. fun f Mutually recursive region-polymorphic functions share the same closure, which is region-allocated, untagged, and whose size (in words) is the number of variables that occur free in the recursive declaration.
+One ext is used when GC is enabled. fun $f$ Mutually recursive region-polymorphic functions share the same closure, - which is region-allocated, untagged, and whose size (in words) is the number of variables that occur free in the recursive declaration.
 One extra word is used when GC is enabled.